osi1880vr/prompt_quill/README.md

 The hard way is to go and get a large number of prompts and put them into a vector store.
 The scripts to do so are included.

 For the easy way, just download more than 1.5 million prompts that are ready to go here: https://civitai.com/models/330412

-When you use the data you will be running the **world's largest RAG driven prompt engineer** helper there is today.

 # Roadmap